Contest of Champions

 - Iron Fist is also an American raised in a Chinese mystical land, but now lives in America.

 - Original Generation: The heroes Blitzkrieg, Collective Man, Defensor, Peregrine, Shamrock and Talisman all were created for this series.
 (The other international heroes used had been introduced before.)

 - Plot Coupon: The Globe of Life, whose four parts were hidden on four different parts of the Earth for the heroes to find.
 It was needed to resurrect the Collector.

 - The Reveal: Death kept her identity secret until the last issue, though fans of the Adam Warlock series might have recognized her earlier.

-- Thanatos Gambit: It was later revealed (perhaps retconned) in an issue of The Avengers that The Grandmaster knew what the price for reviving his brother was all along: in fact, that was his true plan- to die so he could be allowed into Death's realm- to take it over!
-Then its inverted.
-After being defeated by The Avengers, Death exiled him from her realm forever, thus gaining him what he really wanted from the start- true immortality.
+- Thanatos Gambit: It was later revealed (perhaps retconned) in an issue of The Avengers that the Grandmaster knew what the price for reviving his brother was all along; in fact, that was his true plan: to die so he could be allowed into Death's realm—to take it over!
+Then it's inverted.
+After the Grandmaster was defeated by the Avengers, Death exiled him from her realm forever, thus giving him what he really wanted from the start: true immortality.